bugradursun/kickstarter/README.md

 ﻿# kickstarter
+-Prevent kickstarter frauds
--This project represents a solution for kickstarter frauds, -You can create campaigns and people will donate, also you would requests these donates for good purposes -
+This project represents a solution for kickstarter frauds, -You can create campaigns and people will donate, also you would requests these donates for good purposes -
 ![Ekran Görüntüsü (270)](https://github.com/bugradursun/kickstarter/assets/72981010/8e00e920-1942-4e13-a56b-d7c2281bd5fe)